danielfett/draft-dpop/main.md

 The client is expected to use the existing supplied nonce in DPoP proofs until the server supplies a new nonce value.

-The authorization server MAY supply the new once in the same way that the initial one was supplied: by using a `DPoP-Nonce` HTTP header in the response.
+The authorization server MAY supply the new nonce in the same way that the initial one was supplied: by using a `DPoP-Nonce` HTTP header in the response.
 Of course, each time this happens it requires an extra protocol round trip.

-A more efficient manner of supplying a new once value is also defined -- by including a `DPoP-Nonce` HTTP header in the `200 OK` response from the previous request.
+A more efficient manner of supplying a new nonce value is also defined -- by including a `DPoP-Nonce` HTTP header in the `200 OK` response from the previous request.
 The client MUST use the new nonce value supplied for the next token request,